mini-bootcamp/04-alert/README.md

-# 04-alert
+# 04-prompt
-Use the alert method to retrieve user input.
+Use the prompt method to retrieve user input.